-The Strategy seeks to have at least 80% of portfolio weight in funds with an Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
+The Strategy seeks to have at least 80% of its investments in funds with an SFDR Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
 Our manager selection process includes consideration of third-party provider classifications complemented by our own due diligence on the funds' own SFDR designation and disclosures.